hainingpan/HartreeFock_GPT/Prompt_template.md

 ## Particle-hole transformation
 **Prompt:**
-Now you will be instructed to perform a particle-hole transformation.
+You will be instructed to perform a particle-hole transformation.
 Define a hole operator, {hole op}, which equals {particle op}.
 You should replace {particle creation op} with {hole creation op}, and {particle annihilation op} with {hole annihilation op}.
 You should follow the EXAMPLE below to apply the particle-hole transformation.
 Return the {symbol} in the hole operators.